khaloscar/MAPS/README.md

 # MAPS
-Magnetosheath Analysis for Planetary Systems
+Magnetosheath Analysis for Planetary Systems:
     Let's got to jupiter to get more stupiter

 amda_datahandler: